-Psoriasis is a chronic inflammatory skin disorder in the form of papules and erythema plaques with a thick white scale, including an autoimmune disease played by T cells.
-1,2 Psoriasis can be found in 2% of the world's population but its prevalence varies from 0.09% to 11.4% so it is a global problem.^{3,4} Until now the etiology is unclear, but it is suspected that there is involvement.3 Environmental genetic factors also play a role, including obesity, consumption, psychological alcohol pressure, smoking, and vitamin D.1 also plays an important role in several physiological systems.5 In the skin, vitamin D can act as an antiproliferative and promote keratinocyte differentiation, and modulate the humoral and cellular immune systems.^{6,7,8} To be able to carry out its role, vitamin D must bind to its receptors (vitamin D receptor or VDR) in the target cell.
+Psoriasis is a chronic inflammatory skin disorder in the form of papules and erythema plagues with a thick white scale, including an autoimmune disease played by T cells.
+1,2 Psoriasis can be found in 2% of the world's population but its prevalence varies from 0.09% to 11.4% so it is a global problem.^{3,4} Until now the etiology is unclear, but it is suspected that there is involvement.3 genetic Environmental factors also play a role, including obesity, consumption, alcohol psychological pressure, smoking, and vitamin D.1

+Vitamin D is a prohormone that not only plays a role in calcium regulation but also plays an important role in several physiological systems.5 In the skin, vitamin D can act as an antiproliferative and promote keratinocyte differentiation, and modulate the humoral and cellular immune systems.^{6,7,8} To be able to carry out its role, vitamin D must bind to its receptors (vitamin D receptor or VDR) in the target cell.